 Accurate and up-to-date Information

 Our service offers our clients the option to upload their paperwork on a regular basis.
 This can be daily, weekly, or monthly We use cloud-based systems like DEXT and XERO.
 They are user friendly and time efficient tools that enable an easy flow for both us and the client.
 One client, Jane, who we complete monthly reconciliations for, rang me two weeks ago.
 She was in a huge panic; a supplier had contacted her to say she owed over €10,000.
 Jane was certain she had paid this supplier up to date.
 I know Jane.
 She is always on time paying her creditors, but the supplier was having none of it.
 All her supplier invoices and bank statements were on our Xero system.
-I could see that Jane was right, every invoice had a corresponding payment.
-I sent the report over to her and this resolved the situation within minutes.
+Jane was right, every invoice had a corresponding payment.
+We sent the report over to her and this resolved the situation within minutes.
 I know Jane could sort this by going through the bank and matching the payments.
 The fact was we resolved the issue in less than the time to make a coffee and it was a stress-free way of doing it.

 Easier year-end process